 Combining an aromatic wine varietal with a heady clear spirit seems like a no-brainer.
 This ultra-premium gin is distilled from sauvignon blanc grapes and produced by François Lurton, whose family has been making wine in Bordeaux since 1897 and who’s most known for his cuvée Les Fumées Blanches.
 “The goal was to create a gin that can connect wine and spirit,” says brand ambassador Thomas Riant.

 The inspiration for this craft spirit from Massachusetts came when distiller and co-owner David Roberts Jr.’s father brought him a bottle of rosé vodka.
 Since the distillery doesn’t make vodka, the duo discussed trying a version with gin.
-Roberts experimented with grenache rosé wine from his own Truro Vineyards until he found just the right complementary balance.
-Distilled with 100 percent cane sugar, the gin features juniper and locally grown Cape Cod botanicals and a pretty rosy hue.
+Roberts experimented with grenache rosé wine from his own Truro Vineyards until he found the right complementary balance.
+Distilled with 100% cane sugar, the rose-hued gin features juniper and locally grown Cape Cod botanicals.

 “We ended up experimenting with some bench trials, and the results were even better than we thought they would be, so we dialed in our recipe and went to production,” says Roberts.
 “The citrus notes from the gin and the astringency that comes with it really work well with the tropical fruit notes in the rosé.”
 At 70 proof, it’s light and refreshing in libations like a Rose Gold with elderflower liqueur, lemon juice and sparkling wine, or an Afternoon Delight with Lillet blanc, lemon juice and muddled raspberries.